-Gougeres Recipe: Cheese Puffs from France
+Gougeres Recipe: Cheese Puffs from Burgundy

 Do you enjoy having friends over for drinks but never know what hors d’oeuvres to serve?
 We thought we’d share a Gougeres recipe, one of our favorite French pastries, that will surely be a hit.
 It’s simple to prepare, delicious and (at least for us) is a lovely reminder of days spent biking through the Burgundy countryside and stopping at local a pâtisserie for a treat or perhaps a wine tasting.